josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 {/key}
 ```

-That's the simplest way to it; just use `data.pathname` right in the template.
+That's the simplest way to do it; just use `data.pathname` right in the template.
 But if you're like me, and like to destructure variables, there's a gotcha to be aware of.

 #### Gotcha: destructuring the data object

-While the `data` object we get from the `load` function is, itself reactive, remember that any variables declared from it will ***not*** be.
+While the `data` object we get from the `load` function is itself reactive, remember that any variables declared from it will ***not*** be.

 In other words, this won't work: